Skip to content

 • be at least 18 years of age

-• move into it with your personal belongings and live there on a daily basis within 1 year of settlement (this time cannot be extended)
+• move into the home with your personal belongings and live there on a daily basis within 1 year of settlement (this time cannot be extended)

 • meet certain requirements after you claim the concession